 - The age of your home

 - The proximity of your home to a fire station

 Zillow estimates that homeowners can expect to pay approximately $35 each month for every $100,000 of your home's value.

-How Clearsurance rates and ranks the best homeowners insurance companies in Arkansas
+How does Clearsurance rate and rank the best homeowners insurance companies in Arkansas?